RSE-Sheffield/data-code-management/presentation.md

 90_limma-model-term-name-fiasco-second-voom.png
 ~~~

-# Human readable means:
+# If it's human readable it's:

-- **Easy to figure out what the heck something is, based on its name**
+- **easy to figure out what the heck something is, based on its name!**

 # Play well with default ordering